VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 **iOS development:**

-- **Swift**: Apple launched Swift in 2014 specifically for iOS development, which has been growing in popularity.
+- **Swift**: Apple launched Swift in 2014 specifically for iOS development.
+It has been steadily growing in popularity.
 - **Objective-C**: The original iOS language.
 It is still widely used, especially in older, established applications.

 **Video game development:**